csnizik/newsnizikdotcom/data/blog/drupal-permissions-beyond-the-box.md

 - Use search
 - Use shortcuts

-The additional permissions they get OOB are:
+The additional permissions they get OOTB are:

 - Edit own comments
 - Use contextual links